Funding

 The Delamere Dairy Foundation

 Open to charities and other organisations in England, Scotland and Wales whose work benefits local communities and whose purpose fits with one or more of the Foundation’s objects (including advancement in life of young people by developing their capabilities).
-Reopens for applications on 1st January.
+The application window will reopen on 1st July

 • Status: Recurring